ebzzry/ebzzry.github.io/en/src/over-under.md

 observed.
 It is very disheartening that instead of taking a step back and gaze at the sky for a moment, people instead immerse themselves in wonderland.
 This very intoxicating habit, harms not an individual, but the whole mankind.
-When someone tells you that answers to his questions can only be exclusively be answered always by a yes or no, leave him and that he no longer deserve to have your attention again.
+When someone tells you that answers to his questions can only be exclusively answered always by a yes or no, leave him and that he no longer deserves to have your attention again.
 If you do not know the answer, you should say that you do not know the answer, instead of doing trapeze jumps without anyone to catch your hands.